Eniere/idhud/readme.txt

 Eniere's Improved default HUD ver.
-2.3.1
+2.4
-April 10th, 2015
+May 15th, 2015

 This is not a HUD in its usual meaning, but the some fixes for standard Team Fortress 2 HUD, adding HP numbers on target IDs, reworked Medic UI, popular custom crosshairs, etc.